mattermost/docs/source/administration/config-settings.rst

 Amazon S3 Path
 ^^^^^^^^^^^^^^^

-Allows using same S3 bucket for multiple deployments
+Allows using the same S3 bucket for multiple deployments.

 +------------------------------------------------------------------------------------------------------------+
 | This feature’s ``config.json`` setting is ``"AmazonS3PathPrefix: ""`` with string input.                   |